bfshi/TOAST/visual_classification/README.md

 ## Model Zoo

-All models are pre-tuned on ImageNet-1k.
+We provide checkpoints of different pre-trained models.
+Note that the top-down models are also pre-tuned on ImageNet-1k.

 |          Name           |                                       Weights                                        |
 |:-----------------------:|:------------------------------------------------------------------------------------:|